Aronszajn trees and maximality: Strong Properness

-Given a condition $p \in D_\tau(M^\tau_\alpha)$ as in the statement of the proposition, and an extension $w \leq [p]_{M^\tau_\alpha}$, the goal of the proof is to find a common extension of $w$ and $p$.
+Given a condition $p \in D_\tau(M^\tau_\alpha)$ as in the statement of Proposition \ref{Proposition:MainStrongProper}, and an extension $w \leq [p]_{M^\tau_\alpha}$ in $\po_\tau\cap M^\tau_\alpha$, the goal of the proof is to find a common extension of $w$ and $p$.
 Taking the simple amalgamation of $w$ and $p$ will not work in general.
-The main part of the argument is based on an inductive construction that results in an extension $p'$ of $w$ which is shown to locally extend $p$ with projections.
-We then finish by applying Lemma \ref{Lemma:SimpleAmalgamationWorks}.
+The main part of the argument is based on an inductive construction that results in a common extension $p'$ of $p$ and $w$.

-To carry the inductive construction we formulate a technical generalization of the strong properness statement.
-We commence with the relevant definitions: